 Buying altcoins in Australia has become pretty easy since Coinspot came onto the crypto scene.
 It used to be the case that you had to buy either BTC or ETH, then transfer that to another exchange like Binance or Bittrex, and then trade them for the altcoins you want.
 And to cash out, you’d have to do the whole process in reverse.

-With Coinspot you can buy altcoins with AUD, no need to go through BTC or ETH, so handy!
-We’ve laid out the steps below on how to get started.
+With Coinspot you can buy altcoins with AUD, no need to go through BTC or ETH, very handy.
+We’ve laid out the steps on how to get started below!

 1. Setup Your Account